hanapedia/hexagon/README.md

 ### Application generation
 Hexagon allows configuration of following features for generated application
 #### Stateless services
-Each stateless service in Hexagon can be [configured](./docs/configuration.md) to serve and make various types of network protocols.
+Hexagon can [configure](./docs/configuration.md) APIs that each service expose and invoke using yaml.
-The types of network protocols include:
+The types of APIs include:

 Synchronous protocols such as:
 - HTTP REST